AI value or vanity? How SaaS companies are approaching innovation

 For example, a predictive analytics model could help to identify customers that are likely to abandon a product by examining their past behaviour and historical data.
 Armed with this knowledge, a company could use this insight to change their marketing campaigns and reduce the likelihood of the customer leaving.

 While predictive analytics provides a forecast, prescriptive analytics prescribes the right action to take in solving a problem.
-This advanced data analytics model also compares the most suitable course of action out of multiple choices.
+This advanced model also compares the most suitable course of action out of multiple choices.

 An example of prescriptive analytics is a vehicle app making a countless number of estimations to identify the best route to a destination.
 It would consider vehicle speed, road layout, traffic congestion and more and then make the recommendation on the shortest route.